LessLawn.com... when lawn isn't your ideal landscape

 In a deciduous woodland, autumn leaves will fall on your dry water feature.
 You can decide to let them build up, exert more effort to clean them off the rocks once or twice a year, or periodically add gravel to refresh your dry water feature.

-You can find inspiring photos of dry water features in any book on Japanese Gardens.
-I haven't yet found one that offers detailed instructions for building them.
+You can find inspiring photos of dry water features in any book on Japanese Gardens, or visit the Portland Japanese Garden in Oregon for an inspiring example.

 Feature #8: A Sculpture